 “Let me be clear, Erin.
 This was not your fault.
 The error lay with me in underestimating the capability of my creation.
 Toren was a loyal servant until he grew strong enough to break the orders you and I had given him.
 Now he is a threat.”

 “A killer.
 He killed people.
 Men.
 Women.
 Children.
 But he’s also like…a baby, isn’t he?”

 “An odd way of looking at it.
 But I suppose he would be young.”

 “Could you change him?
 Make him…not kill people?”

-Erin looked up at Pisces, a glimmer of hope in his eyes.
+Erin looked up at Pisces, a glimmer of hope in her eyes.
 Ceria waited too.
 Pisces hesitated, but after a moment shook his head regretfully.